 In the meantime, here’s a summary of what has happened so far and what we’ll be doing next:

 - Serving of Initial Demolition Notices at Lower Falinge.
 On Monday 23rd July 2018, we knocked on the doors of all residents of Lower Falinge whose homes are affected by the demolition proposals to hand deliver an Initial Demolition Notice.
 We had already visited in April 2018 to let people know we would be delivering them.
 Along with the formal notice, we included a letter and an information sheet providing further explanation, together with details of how to get in touch with RBH for support or advice.

 - Continuing to work with Rochdale Council.
-We will continue to work closely with Rochdale Council to include our proposals for College Bank and Lower Falinge in their planning documents.
+We will continue to work closely with Rochdale Council on our proposals and ensure they link into the wider Town Centre regeneration and plans.

-- We will continue to work with the community to develop our proposals for College Bank and Lower Falinge further.
-Including developing the resident side commitments of the Residents’ Deal.
+- We will continue to work with the community to develop our proposals for College Bank and Lower Falinge and deliver on the Residents’ Deal.

 - We will continue to hold our informal weekly drop-in sessions on a Tuesday and Thursday morning as soon as we able to.
 We have had to put these on hold for the time being because of the Covid-19 restrictions.
 You can still contact us here.

-- We will continue to hold our community workshops and consultation events to make sure we keep you informed and to get your thoughts and feedback on the proposals as they progress so that we can develop the detail together.
+- We will continue to hold our community consultation events to make sure we keep you informed and to get your thoughts and feedback on the proposals as they progress so that we can develop the detail together.

 Have Your Say